 Pro Tip #3- There is free wifi so you can post snap chat selfies, and yes there is a Blue Lagoon filter.

 Pro Tip #4- Leave your wallet in your locker, everyone is given a smart wristband which lets you charge whatever you need to your wrist, including additional drinks at the swim up bar!

 Why I Already Can’t Wait to Go Back

 – I so want to do the Jokulsarlon glacier hike!!

 – I was too early for puffin season

 – I still need to see the Northern Lights!

-P.S. if you have more than 3.5 days in Iceland, then check out this post for a 7 day Iceland Itinerary or if you’re a Games of Throne’s fan then I have the perfect DIY Game of Thrones Iceland Roadtrip Itinerary for you!
+P.S. if you have more than 3.5 days in Iceland, then check out these posts for a 6 day Iceland Itinerary or a 7 day Iceland itinerary or this 9 day Ring Road itinerary.
+And if you’re a Games of Throne’s fan then I have the perfect DIY Game of Thrones Iceland Roadtrip Itinerary for you too!